hansonl02/hansonl02.github.io/index.md

-## Is Hanson home?: no not until 8pm ish
+## Is Hanson home?: NO im busy the rest of the day today

 ### text/messenger me before you come with your merch order/size

 times you can pick up your merch (all subject to change and will be updated/added to here)
-- 5/9 Thursday: at night after 8pm
-- 5/10 Friday: noon-2pm + 7-9pm (tentative)
+- 5/10 Friday: not today
 - 5/11 Saturday: idk cuz i have commencement so probably not today
 - 5/12 Sunday: most of the day (tentative)
+- 5/13 Monday and after: merch might be at Kaylene's by this point